sellf-dot-org/sellf/app/views/docs/selling.md

 # Selling Your Data

 When you put data up for sale on sellf.org, it can be purchased by anyone.
-You can choose what price it's sold for.
+You can <%= link_to "choose", docs_pricing_path %> what price it's sold for.

 A <%= (100 * ENV['FEE_PERCENTAGE'].to_f).to_i %>%  fee will be deducted from the purchase amount when sales are made.

+## What to Sell

+Only you can know what data you're comfortable selling.
+Perhaps start by having a look at your <%= link_to "Facebook data", docs_facebook_path %>.

 ## Receiving Money